pyro2927/GoogleDocsBackend/README.md

 ## Setup

 To allow a Google Spreadsheet to be accessed via this library (and API calls), you must Publish it. *Note: Publishing and simply setting as public are two seperate things.
 See screenshots below*
+The first row of cells acts as the keys for the objects fetched from the server, and each row after that is one object.
+Values for objects are paired with the keys in row 1.
+As such it is highly recommended that you [name and protect](https://support.google.com/drive/answer/63175?hl=en) row 1.

 ![Publish](./img/publish.png)